LaunchCodeEducation/liftoff/src/modules/career/live-coding.rst

 As you write syntax, you may find that you still don't have all of the requirements.
-In this video, the interviewee did not know if the letter ‘y' was considered a vowel.
+In this video, the interviewee did not know if the letter 'y' was considered a vowel.
 To overcome this confusion, they simply asked the interviewer for more clarity on the requirements!

 While writing their code, occasionally the interviewee would realize